Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-01-19-Heap_Basics_2nd_Edition.md

 2. Allocate a padding chunk so the previous large chunk isn't merged with the wilderness
 3. Free all chunks
 4. Allocate a large chunk (will re-use the last large chunk) and overwrite the first 8 bytes only
-5. Leak backwards pointer through the binary's `list` functionality
+5. Leak backward pointer through the binary's `list` functionality
-6. Create students and names of different sizes to lign up a Tcache entry immediately after our large chunk
+6. Create students and names of different sizes to get a Tcache entry immediately after our large chunk
 7. Use the overflow bug in the binary to poison the tcache
 8. Allocate a chunk in the `__free_hook` and assign it to `system`
 9. Free a chunk containing the string `/bin/sh\x00`